Hong Kong–United Kingdom relations: Trade and investment

-The hundreds of UK companies are based in Hong Kong.
-Hong Kong remains the springboard to the Greater China market.
+A number of UK companies are based in Hong Kong, with the territory remaining an important springboard to the Greater China market.
 Over 300 UK-based companies have regional headquarters or offices in Hong Kong, and many more are expected to come, to serve Hong Kong's domestic market.

-UK's commercial interests in Hong Kong are extensive and range from banking, accounting, legal, engineering, information technology services and retail and general trading, with book value of investment of more than £33 billion in 2011.
-UK exported more than £5 billion in goods a 20.5% increase on the previous year from 2011, making Hong Kong the UK's 13th largest export destination and its third biggest in Asia Pacific, after China and India.
-Around 4.2% of UK exports to Hong Kong are re-exported to Mainland China.
+UK's commercial interests in Hong Kong are extensive and range from banking, accounting, legal, engineering and information technology services, to retail and general trading, with book value of investment of more than £33 billion in 2011.
+UK exported more than £5 billion in goods, a 20.5% increase on the previous year from 2011, making Hong Kong the UK's 13th largest export destination and its third biggest in Asia Pacific, after China and India.
+Around 4.2% of UK exports to Hong Kong are re-exported to mainland China.

 Hong Kong companies have cumulative investments in the UK of more than £25 billion in 2011.

 Cultural

 The UK 2001 Census recorded 96,445 Hong Kong-born people residing in the United Kingdom.
 Office for National Statistics estimates suggest that the Hong Kong-born resident population was 78,000 in 2009.
 These figures would have excluded people who were born elsewhere, yet raised in and emigrated to the UK from Hong Kong, and descendants of Hong Kongers born within the UK.

 British Consulate-General estimated a range between 25,000 and 30,000 UK expats based in Hong Kong in 2009.
 UK expat in Hong Kong includes decreasing number of settled British citizens due to waning colonial privileges, and increasing number of resourceful professionals varying pedigree known as FILTH (Failed In London, Try Hong Kong) who could adapt and aware of Hong Kong culture.
 Hong Kong Census 2011 recorded that over 33,000 British citizens resided in Hong Kong.

 Hong Kong is one of the main source markets for UK boarding schools and universities in terms of overseas born students – with more and more Hong Kong parents sending their children to UK boarding schools at an early stage.
 On the other way, a network of 20 internationals schools in Hong Kong run by the English Schools Foundation provides UK curriculum for IB seeking pupils.

-Hong Kong is one of the annual host on Commonwealth sports calendar the Hong Kong Cricket Sixes every late October.
+Hong Kong is one of the annual hosts of the Commonwealth sports calendar, hosting the Hong Kong Cricket Sixes every late October.